ibm-cloud-docs/openwhisk/openwhisk_reference.md

 #### proculimit (Fixed: 1024:1024)
 {: #openwhisk_syslimits_proculimit}
-* The maximum number of processes available to the Docker Action container is 1024.
+* The maximum number of processes available to the Action container is 1024.
 * This limit is fixed and cannot be changed.
 * The docker run command uses the argument `--pids-limit 1024`.
 * For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run) command line reference documentation.